byronbytes/Tasks/SECURITY.md

 To report any vulnerabilities, please create a new Issue using the **Security Vulnerability** template (Click [here](https://github.com/LiteTools/Tasks/issues) to go to the Issues Tab).

 ### Supported Versions
 These are the supported versions of Tasks.
-Please note that we will not fix vulnerabilities in older versions.
+Please note that we will not fix vulnerabilities in older versions that are marked with the :x: sign.

 | Version             | Supported          | Release Date         | Discontinuation Date |
 | :------------------ | :----------------: | :--------------:     | :------------------: |